This topic provides an overview of Pivotal Web Services (PWS) security. For an overview of container security, see Container Security.

 metron_agent job of

 For users, PWS records an audit trail of all relevant API invocations of an app.
-The PWS Command Line Interface (cf CLI) command
+The Cloud Foundry Command Line Interface (cf CLI) command

 cf events returns this information.

-To help run a secure deployment, Pivotal recommends the following:
+To help run a secure deployment, VMware recommends:

 This section links to topics that describe how PWS and PWS users manage security for apps and service instances.

-- Application Security Groups: Describes how Application Security Groups (ASGs) work and how to manage them in PWS.
+App Security Groups: Describes how App Security Groups (ASGs) work and how to manage them in PWS.